 Record all non-verbal communication and background noise

-True verbatim transcripts should record all non-verbal communications, as well as ambient sounds and any laughing, crying and even passing traffic to present a complete picture of what was said, how it was said and the circumstances at the time of recording.
+A true verbatim transcript should record all non-verbal communications, as well as ambient sounds and any laughing, crying and even passing traffic to present a complete picture of what was said, how it was said and the circumstances at the time of recording.

-These non-verbal clues, including nuance of voice, head-shaking and nodding can provide just as much, if not more information than spoken words, and as such must be included in all true verbatim transcripts.
+These non-verbal clues, including nuance of voice, head-shaking and nodding can provide just as much, if not more information than spoken words, and as such must be included in every true verbatim transcript.

 Include any filler words

-Intelligent verbatim transcripts encourage the omission of filler words such as “um”, “uh”, “like” and “right”; however when transcribing legal documents these filler words are a key element of providing a true and accurate transcript.
+Intelligent verbatim or non verbatim transcripts encourage the omission of filler words such as “um”, “uh”, “like” and “right”; however when transcribing legal documents these filler words are a key element of providing a true and accurate transcript.